MetPX/wmo_mesh/README.rst

           awzz   32M wmo_mesh/data/2019012417
       blacklab%

-   So, not perfect... well that's how things are right now...
+   So, not perfect.
+Well that's how things are right now.
+Message loss occurs when subscribers fall too far behind publishers.

 Demo Limitations
 ================

-* **Retrievel is http or https only** not SFTP, or ftp, or ftps.
+* **Retrieval is http or https only** not SFTP, or ftp, or ftps.
 (Sarracenia does all of them.)

 * **volume limited to what can be handled by a single process.** Sarracenia *instances* option allows use of arbitrary number of workers to share downloads, higher aggregate performance with less management.
-This is enabled by AMQP's use of *queue* naming, where instanaces just specify the same queue to share a load.
+This is enabled by AMQP's use of *queue* naming, where instances just specify the same queue to share a load.
 No analogous feature has been identified in MQTTv311 (currently most widely deployed ISO standard version) v5 has *shared subscriptions* but not clear how that works yet.

-* **if urlretrieve fails, demo dies**.
-Sarracenia has extensive logic to tolerate and recover failures gracefully without spamming the source, and while preferring newer data to missing old data. have added some retry logic to the demo, not sure if it works.
+* **Does not warn about lag** in pub/sub, the client needs to keep up with the publisher.
+  Otherwise, queueing will build up over time, and eventually the server will need to drop messages.
+  This is regardless of the protocol used.
+Subscribers should be examining the timestamps of messages received and looking for delay.
+If the messages they are receiving are old and getting older, something must be adjusted.

-* **The same tree everywhere.** Sarracenia has extensive support for transforming the tree on the fly. not everyone will be happy with any tree that is specified, being able to transform the tree makes adoption easier for usage apart from WMO nodes.
+* **The same tree everywhere.** Sarracenia has extensive support for transforming the tree on the fly.
+  Not everyone will be happy with any tree that is specified, being able to transform the tree makes adoption easier for usage apart from WMO nodes.

-* **No broker management.** Sarracenia incorporates user permissions management of a rabbitmq broker, so the broker can be entirely managed, after initial setup, with the application. it implements a flexible permission scheme that is onerous to do manually.
+* **No broker management.** Sarracenia incorporates user permissions management of a RabbitMQ broker, so the broker can be entirely managed, after initial setup, with the application.
+It implements a flexible permission scheme that is onerous to do manually.
   In the demo, access permissions must be done manually.

 * **please supply real web server** demo uses python web server whose sole virtue is simplicity.
-  For deployment, a real web server, such as apache, or nginx is recommended.
+  For deployment, a real web server, such as Apache, or Nginx is recommended, although webfsd is an equally trivial server that seems fit for purpose as well.

-* **anyone can share any data from anywhere** demo allows any node to post data anywhere in the tree.
-  It is a deployment detail that some countries will want to restrict who can post on whose behalf. an example basis of such restriction is the *select* argument. allowing one to allow only certain parts of the tree to come from certain peers, if that is desired.

-  One could build a worldwide list, shared among WMO partners, of which node is allowed to originate data for a given CCCC.
-One could also

 * **credentials in command-line** better practice to put them in a separate file, as Sarracenia does.

-* **logging**, in Sarracenia, logs are available for the dozens of daemons running in a real deployment. they are rotated daily, and retention is configurable.
-The demo writes to standard output and error streams. the logs also provide timestamps in the timezone preferred.
+* **logging**, in Sarracenia, logs are available for the dozens of daemons running in a real deployment.
+  They are rotated daily, and retention is configurable.
+The demo writes to standard output and error streams.
+  The logs also provide timestamps in the timezone preferred.

 * **python** everything is in python in this demo, which is relatively resource intensive and will not obtain optimal performance.
-Sarracenia, for example, allows for optimized plugins to replace python processing where appropriate.  on the other hand, a raspberry pi is very constrained and keeping up with an impressive flow with little apparent load.
+Sarracenia, for example, allows for optimized plugins to replace python processing where appropriate.
+On the other hand, a raspberry pi is very constrained and keeping up with an impressive flow with little apparent load.

 * demo reads every file twice, once to download, once to checksum.
 Checksum is then cached in an extended attribute, which makes it non-portable to Windows.
-Sarracenia usually checksums files are they are downloaded (unless an accellerated binary downloader plugin is used.) avoiding one read.
+Sarracenia usually checksums files are they are downloaded (unless an accelerated binary downloader plugin is used.) avoiding one read.

 * demo reads every file into memory.
 Chunking would be more efficient and is done by Sarracenia.

-* The client cannot tell if messages have been lost.
-MQTT has limited buffering, and it will discard messages and note that on the server log.
+* Other than observations of lag, the client cannot determine if messages have been lost.
+  MQTT has limited buffering, and it will discard messages and note the loss on the server log.
 Client has no way of knowing that there are messages missing.
   One could add administrative messages to the protocol to warn of such things in a different topic hierarchy using a separate consumer.
 That hierarchy would have very low traffic.
+This is not a protocol specific issue.
+It is fundamental that subscribers must keep up with publishers, or messages will be lost.

+* Security: one should validate that the baseurl is reasonable given the source of the message.
+This is a variety of *cross-site scripting* that needs to be worried over in deployment.

+* Security: reviews can complain about use of MD5, SHA512 is also available, but the correct algorithms to use will need to be maintained over time.
+This is one aspect that needs to be standardized (everyone needs to have a list of well-known checksum algorithms.)